 Mail Manager uses artificial intelligence (AI) and machine learning to predict where your email will need to go and automatically file it away safely within your chosen destination.
 Staff won’t forget to file as they will receive a prompt when closing an email, so filing becomes an effortless habit.

-Discover how Mail Manager can help your firm immediately take control of email management with a 15-day free trial!
+Discover how Mail Manager can help your firm immediately take control of email management with a free trial!